Print

 Instructions

 1. Preheat oven to 400ºF.
-Grease a standard 12-cup muffin tin with nonstick spray.**
+Grease a standard 12-cup muffin pan with nonstick cooking spray.

 2. In a bowl, whisk together the flour, baking powder, baking soda, and salt.

-3. In the bowl of a stand mixer fitted with the paddle attachment (or using a bowl and handheld electric mixer), cream together the butter, cream cheese, and sugar until smooth and light.
-Wiping down the bowl and beater as needed, beat in the eggs one at a time until well-incorporated.
-Beat in the yogurt and vanilla extract until smooth.
+3. In the bowl of a stand mixer fitted with the paddle attachment (or using a bowl and handheld electric mixer), cream together the butter, cream cheese, and sugar on medium speed until smooth and fluffy.

-4. Add the dry ingredients to the wet and mix in on lowest speed until mostly incorporated.
-Add the chocolate chips and dried cranberries and fold into batter just until all ingredients are evenly combined; be careful not to overmix.
+5. Add the flour mixture to the wet ingredients and mix in on lowest speed until mostly incorporated.
+Add the white chocolate chips and cranberries and fold into the batter just until all ingredients are evenly combined; be careful not to overmix.

 Notes